Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 (not counting NULL as a city).

 Question 2: What is the average number of products ordered from visitors in each city and country?
-Including orders from the analytics table incase all_sessions is NULL, the country with the highest average order quantity is Vietnam, while the city with the highest order quantity is Dallas.
+Including orders from the sales_by_sku and all_sessions, even analytics in case of NULL values, the country with the highest average order quantity is Vietnam, while the city with the highest order quantity is Dallas.

 Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?
 The most popular category for all the counties was YouTube, appearing on the top of the list for 114 countries, and Google coming in second at 12 countries if going by sponsor brands, the least popular was Android.
-Without taking sponsored brand names, the catagory that was most popular was Office supplies.
+Without taking sponsored brand names, the category that was most popular was Office supplies.

 Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?
 The most popular product sold overall are 'Yoga Supplies' in the United States with most ordered in Mountain View.